 Shared Parental Time

-Should equal shared parental responsibility apply, the Court must consider the child spending equal time with each parent if it is in their best interests.
-Otherwise significant and substantial time (midweek, weekend and holiday periods) would be considered by the Court.
+Should equal shared parental responsibility applies, the Court must consider the child spending equal time with each parent if it is in their best interests.
+Otherwise substantial time (midweek, weekend and holiday periods) would be considered by the Court.

 What Does the Court Consider?

-The Courts considers many factors that are set out in Section 60CC of the Family Law Act to determine the best interests of the child.
+The Court considers many factors that are set out in Section 60CC of the Family Law Act to determine the best interests of the child.
 Those factors include two primary considerations being:-

 - The benefit of the child having a meaningful relationship with both parents; and